This is a non-spoiler review of “Train to Busan” starring Yoo Gong, Yoo-mi Jung, Dong-seok Ma, and more!

 Based on the long running manga by Naoki Urasawa, 20th Century Boys is a mediocre transition from the page to the big screen but there are some high points.
 Friend is generally pretty awesome, the music is great, and there are a couple of stand out performances.

 A brief bio of Hong Kong's legendary Shaw Brothers Studios along with recommendations and reviews of 10 classic Shaw Brothers' films.

-7 must-watch Chinese movies that give you a glimpse of China.
-Historically, culturally, or spiritually.
+7 must-watch Chinese movies that will give you a historical, cultural, or spiritual glimpse of China.